jxin31415/qisabelle/README.md

 at the moment you need to use the pre-release version of the Scala Metals extension and open settings, find "metals server version" and set it to the [latest snaphot version](https://scalameta.org/metals/docs/#latest-metals-server-versions).

+## With you own version of scala-isabelle
+Change the scala-isabelle version in build.sc to `scala-isabelle:master-SNAPSHOT` and run `sbt publishLocal` in your clone of the `scala-isabelle` git repo.